In this explainer, we will learn how to describe the process of clonal expansion and antibody formation in response to an antigen.

-When the antibody on the surface of a B cell binds with an antigen it recognizes, the B cell becomes activated.
+When the antibody on the surface of a B cell binds with an antigen it recognizes, the B cell can become activated.
 This activation occurs in one of two ways, one of which is shown in Figure 4 below.

-Some B cells are simply activated due to the presence of a complementary antigen, which you can see occurring in Figure 4 above.
-Once the B cells bind with an antigen that matches their antibody, they are activated and differentiate into what we call plasma cells.
+B cells can simply be activated by the presence of a complementary antigen, which you can see occurring in Figure 4 above.
+Once the B cells bind with an antigen that matches their antibody, they are activated.
 These cells multiply rapidly and produce large amounts of antibodies, which are secreted from the cell into the body fluids.

 Helper T cells can also be activated by antigens presented in an MHC-antigen complex on the surface of other phagocytic cells, such as macrophages.
 These T cells then release interleukins that can activate B cells that have antibodies bound to an antigen.
 The interleukins also activate other immune cells, such as cytotoxic T cells.
 In this way, helper T cells play a role in both humoral and cell-mediated immunity.

 In this process of B cell activation, only B cells that possess antibodies that are able to bind to the antigens of the pathogen actively infecting the body are activated by cytokines.
 We call this clonal selection, which is illustrated in the first stage of Figure 6, where the B cell is activated.